adamdennett/EPC_Data_Analysis/HousingAndNetZero.knit.md

 -   Carbon emissions are produced through demand for energy

-    -   either directly through burning gas, wood, coal, peat, oil for heat/cooking etc.
+    -   **directly** through burning gas, wood, coal, peat, oil for heat/cooking etc.
-    -   or indirectly through buring these things to produce electricity used in homes
+    -   **indirectly** through burning these things to produce electricity

--   Heating (and, increasingly, cooling) + running applicances in residential buildings currently accounts for about 13.7% of the UK's total greenhouse gas emissions
+-   **Residential buildings** currently account for about **13.7%** of the UK's total greenhouse gas emissions - heating, cooling + running applicances

--   While Greenhouse Gas emissions have reduced since 1990, housing is now responsible for a greater proportion of our total emissions than ever before - producing around 56 million tons of CO^2^ per year
+-   While Greenhouse Gas emissions have reduced since 1990, housing is now responsible for a greater proportion of our total emissions than ever before - producing around **56 million tons of CO^2^** per year
 :::

 ::: {.column width="60%"}